Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 As data demand continues to increase, Crown Castle’s earnings have solid growth potential as the company fills out more of its towers.

-Crown Castle began paying dividends in early 2014 and has since raised its quarterly payout from 35 cents per share to 95 cents, a cumulative increase of 271%.
+Crown Castle began paying dividends in early 2014 and has since tripled its quarterly payout from 35 cents per share to $1.05.

 Crown Castle’s healthy dividend is supported by its reasonable dividend payout ratio and high incremental profit margins (adding more tenants to existing towers requires very little capital).